 - Statement of Purpose: Explain why you are interested in earning the MA in Communication and how it will help your career.
 Double space your essay and limit it to 500 words or fewer (place the word count at the end of the document).

 - Under “Recommendations,” include the contact information for two recommenders.
 Professors or supervisors should verify academic and professional accomplishments.
 They will be automatically emailed access information to the system.
 They can then complete and upload their recommendation form.
 The department prefers that they fill out the AAP recommendation form rather than provide a letter

-- Writing Sample: Effective for Summer 2015 applicants and beyond, there is a Writing Sample requirement for applicants applying to the MA in Communication program.
-Please click here to download the instructions and article for your writing sample.
+- Writing Sample: Please click here to download the instructions and article for your writing sample.
 This exercise asks you to write a single, brief paragraph.
 It should not take the form of a larger document, such as a letter, an email, a report, or a plan.
 Submit one paragraph with no more than 250 words.

 - The MA in Communication and MBA programs have different requirements for GRE or GMAT scores: